Xerox Holdings Corp (XRX) Shares Down Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for XRX stocks, with Credit Suisse repeating the rating for XRX by listing it as a “Underperform.”
 The predicted price for XRX in the upcoming period, according to Credit Suisse is $14 based on the research report published on August 17, 2022 of the previous year 2022.

-Volatility was left at 2.66%, however, over the last 30 days, the volatility rate increased by 2.08%, as shares sank -0.19% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.02% upper at present.
+Volatility was left at 2.92%, however, over the last 30 days, the volatility rate increased by 3.27%, as shares sank -10.09% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.74% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at XRX starting from Morno-Wade Suzan, who sale 9,126 shares at the price of $16.75 back on Sep 05.
-After this action, Morno-Wade Suzan now owns 46,323 shares of Xerox Holdings Corp, valued at $152,898 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at XRX starting from ICAHN CARL C, who sale 34,245,314 shares at the price of $15.84 back on Sep 28.
+After this action, ICAHN CARL C now owns 0 shares of Xerox Holdings Corp, valued at $542,445,774 using the latest closing price.

-BANDROWCZAK STEVEN JOHN, the Chief Executive Officer of Xerox Holdings Corp, sale 135,000 shares at $15.53 during a trade that took place back on Aug 09, which means that BANDROWCZAK STEVEN JOHN is holding 110,557 shares at $2,096,550 based on the most recent closing price.
+Morno-Wade Suzan, the EVP & CHRO of Xerox Holdings Corp, sale 9,126 shares at $16.75 during a trade that took place back on Sep 05, which means that Morno-Wade Suzan is holding 46,323 shares at $152,898 based on the most recent closing price.

 Stock Fundamentals for XRX